lagodiuk/lagodiuk.github.io/_posts/2016-12-18-efficient_adjacency_lists_in_c.md

 Let's assume, that array `edges` is already populated with edges, and the variable `edges_cnt` indicates an amount of edges of the current instance of the problem.
 Now, **we can sort an array of edges by identifier of a source vertex.** It is possible to sort an array with *O(E + V)* runtime complexity using the **Counting Sort**:

 {% highlight c %}
-// auxiliary arrays, allocated at the startup of the program int vertex_cnt[MAX_VERTICES]; // needed for Counting Sort Edge edges_sorted[MAX_EDGES]; // sorted edges will be here
+// auxiliary arrays, allocated at the start up of the program int vertex_cnt[MAX_VERTICES]; // needed for Counting Sort Edge edges_sorted[MAX_EDGES]; // sorted edges will be here